Measurement of di-muons from 400 GeV/c protons interacting in a thick molybdenum/tungsten target: Introduction

 \section{Introduction}

-For the final optimization of the muon shield magnets for the SHiP experiment~\cite{SHiP}\footnote{Approved in April 2024 as CERN experiment NA67.}, a good understanding of the production of muons susceptible to lead to signal-like events is mandatory.
-To validate the simulation, the \muflux from $400\,\gevc$ protons impinging on a SHiP-like heavy target was measured in 2018~\cite{muflux}.
-In particular, \jpsi mesons produced in the interactions, and subsequently decaying to two muons, are expected to be a major contributing source of high $\pt$ muons.
-In this paper we report the observation of a \jpsi signal in the 2018 data using events with two or more reconstructed tracks.
+For the optimization of the muon shield magnets of the SHiP\footnote{Approved in April 2024 as CERN experiment NA67.} experiment~\cite{SHiP}, a good understanding of the production of muons that can lead to signal-like events is mandatory.
+During a 4 week test beam period in 2018 the momentum spectrum of the muons emanating from a SHiP-like heavy target was measured at the CERN SPS with $400\,\gevc$ protons.
+This measurement validated the expectations for single muons from our Monte Carlo simulation~\cite{muflux}.
+This reference contains the details of the experimental setup, data acquisition and analysis.
+In the current paper we report the observation of a \jpsi signal in the 2018 data using events with two or more reconstructed tracks. \jpsi mesons produced in the interactions, and subsequently decaying to two muons, are expected to be a major contributing source of high $\pt$ muons which are a significant background for SHiP.

-The NA50 experiment~\cite{NA50:2003pvd,NA50:2003fvu} measured the \jpsi cross section for $400\,\gev$ protons impinging on several thin targets~\cite{Alessandro:2006jt} made of Be, Al, Cu, Ag, W and Pb, with effective target lengths $L_{\mathrm{eff}}/\lambda_{\mathrm{int}}$ in the range of $0.38\pm0.01$, where $L_{\mathrm{eff}}/\lambda_{\mathrm{int}} = \lambda_{\mathrm{int}} [1-e^{-\rho L_{\mathrm{tgt}}/\lambda_{\mathrm{int}}}]$ with $L_{\mathrm{tgt}}$ the target length, and $\rho$ the target density.
-The results expected for Molybdenum can be extracted using a Glauber model~\cite{glauber}.
-A value of $B_{\mumu}\sigma(\jpsi) / A = 4~\mathrm{nb}$/nucleon is obtained for the interval $-0.425<\ycm<0.575$, with $B_{\mumu}$ the \jpsi branching ratio into muons.
-The dependence of the cross section as a function of \ycm is well described within the NA50 acceptance with a Gaussian distribution with mean $y_0 \approx -0.2$ and standard deviation $\sigma = 0.85$.
-The interval in the polar angle in the Collins-Soper reference frame~\cite{Collins:1977iv}, $\Theta_{\mathrm{CS}}$, covered by the NA50 measurement is $-0.5<\cosTheta<0.5$.
-Comparing our measurement, using the 1.5\,m-long SHiP target, with the results of NA50, allows to estimate the contribution of secondary production.
-The measurement of low invariant mass combinations and their comparison with \MC can also be used as input for studies of axion-like particle (ALP) production.
+The NA50 experiment~\cite{NA50:2003pvd,NA50:2003fvu} measured the \jpsi cross section for $400\,\gev$ protons impinging on several thin targets~\cite{Alessandro:2006jt} made of Be, Al, Cu, Ag, W and Pb.
+Comparing our measurement with the 1.5\,m-long SHiP target to the results of NA50 we can estimate the contribution of the secondary production.

 This paper is organized as follows.
 A summary of the data and \MC samples is given in Section~\ref{sec:DataMC}, followed by the track reconstruction and dedicated corrections in Section~\ref{sec:trackReco}.
-The \jpsi di-muon selection is detailed in Section~\ref{sec:recoJpsi} leading to the extraction of differential cross sections as a function of rapidity and \cosTheta in Section~\ref{sec:xsec}.
+The \jpsi di-muon selection is detailed in Section~\ref{sec:recoJpsi} leading to the extraction of differential cross sections as a function of rapidity and \cosTheta (the polar angle in the Collins-Soper reference frame~\cite{Collins:1977iv}) in Section~\ref{sec:xsec}.
 A summary is given in Section~\ref{sec:summary}.